cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 Indexes are saved to the design document.
 Therefore, the index must be deleted from the design document.
 You delete the index from the design document using the DELETE endpoint.

-To delete the index we created, use the following DELETE string [?].
+To delete the index we created, use the following DELETE request.

 ```
     DELETE /rolodex/_index/$DDOC/JSON/$INDEX_NAME